 Essential food items (known as breadbasket items) and real estate are exempt from the VAT.
 (But the fees associated with real estate transactions, such as appraisals, lawyers’ fees and agents’ fees are not VAT exempt.)

-Preparing to apply for a residence permit (and then maybe citizenship eventually) can take years.
-It makes sense to wonder whether the system in the Bahamas will be as attractive when you get to the end of the process as it is now.
+Preparing to apply for Bahamian residency (and then maybe citizenship eventually) can take years.
+It makes sense to wonder whether the system in The Bahamas will be as attractive when you get to the end of the process as it is now.

 There are signs that the government wants to use taxes as a lever to power social programs.
 For instance, certain neighborhoods in Nassau have been identified as incentive zones where the government has reduced the tax rate for VAT and duties.